Gardner-BinfLab/Avoidance-v2/Random_forest/README.md

 # Random forest models

-To do (migrate to Python 3):
+To do:
  - ~~update avoidance calculator~~
  - ~~wrapper for RNAplfold~~
  - ~~script for calculating biosynthetic cost, CAI, G+C content of the position 3 of codons~~
+ - ~~random forest model for predicting expression~~
+ - RNAplfold using loader
+ - random forest model for predicting solubility
  - script for tAI
  - wrapper for RNAfold
- - random forest models
  - new wrapper for feature scoring